Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

   {OS(OS_WNUM, MOD_BIT(KC_LGUI), _NUMROW)}
 }
 ```
 Each line of this array must use the oneshot-type wrapper `OS(keycode, modifier, layer)`.
 The `modifier` field uses the `MOD_BIT()` macro, or `0` for layer-only oneshots.
-It’s the same for mods-only oneshots, with `0` in the `layer` field.
+It’s the same for modifier-only oneshots, with `0` in the `layer` field.

 &nbsp;</br>
 ## How One-Shots on Steroids work

 ### One-Shot Term

-One-Shot on Steroids keys work simply: the modifier or the layer is registered as soon as you press the key, and remains active while the key is held.
+One-Shot on Steroids keys work simply: the modifier or the layer is activated as soon as you press the key, and remains active while the key is held.

 <img src="png/OSoS 2.png" width="600">